stargate/stargate/DEV_GUIDE.md

 (e.g. constructors, `@Test` methods, `@Before*` methods) if the corresponding storage / Stargate nodes are available.

-### <a name="loopback-addresses"></a> Creating Loopback Addresses for Integration Tests on MacOS
+### <a name="loopback-addresses"></a> Creating Loopback Addresses for Integration Tests on macOS

-The integration tests use multiple loopback addresses which you will need to create individually on MacOS.
+The integration tests use multiple loopback addresses which you will need to create individually on macOS.
 We recommend persisting the network aliases using a RunAtLoad launch daemon which OSX automatically loads on startup.
 For example: